15 best bars in beautiful Venice, Italy

 During the Renaissance era, rival clans would hold their physical clashes here, and the four footprints visible on the bridge today mark where fighters once stood awaiting their fate.

 If that all sounds a bit Montagues and Capulets, don’t despair.
-There’s not a hint of this violent history within Osteria Ai Pugni – just chic, rustic styling and menus offering bar snacks, full meals and a range of appealing drinks.
+I can assure you that there’s not a hint of this violent history within Osteria Ai Pugni – just chic, rustic styling and menus offering bar snacks, full meals and a range of appealing drinks.

-The mature cheeses and cured meats served here are particularly appetising.
+I’d particularly recommend the mature cheeses and cured meats served here, as they are particularly tasty.

 Now if you’re not in the mood for a bellini or an aperol spritz then I haven’t done my job properly!
 Whether you love a glamorous rooftop bar or a cosy wine bar, this guide to the best bars in Venice has you covered.

 Planning a trip to Venice?
-Discover the best luxury hotels in Venice or read my guide to the best things to do in Venice.
+Discover my pick of the best luxury hotels in Venice, read my guide to the best things to do in Venice, or browse the best Michelin star restaurants in Venice.